 Tap water is the water that comes from your faucet.
 It’s the most common water source for humidifiers.

-It’s easy to obtain and use, but it can contain impurities and minerals, which can lead to mineral buildup in the humidifier and affect the air quality.
+Easy to obtain and use, but it may contain impurities and minerals, leading to humidifier mineral buildup and air quality issues.
 It’s important to clean your humidifier regularly when using tap water.

 Demineralized Water: